aljazst/gopher-snake/README.md

 ## How it works

 It's like a basic snake game.
 Use the arrow keys to move around.
 Press J for a new random position of the Gopher emoji.
-If you press the Esc key the game will close.
+If you press the Esc key, the game will close.

 ## How it looks currently